Kia Soul Insurance Rates

 Rates are averaged for all Kia Soul models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers can save up to $150 per year simply by shopping early and online
+- It is possible to save around $150 per year simply by shopping early and online

 As you’ve learned from the information above, many different factors impact your Kia Soul car insurance costs.
 The state you live in, your age, and even the model year of your Kia Soul will change what you pay for insurance.